 $300M Worth of Vehicles to Be Produced in Moreno Valley

-The UN Environment Program estimated that global light duty vehicle fleet including passenger cars and light commercial vehicles (e.g. pick-ups and delivery vans) will increase to 2.5 billion vehicles in 2050 (1.5 Billion more than the current vehicle count), given the current growth rate in cars, pick-ups, and delivery vans; but, to keep the global temperature increase to below two °C the world needs to have least 20% (approximately 300 million vehicles) of all road transport vehicles to be electrically driven by 2030″, according to the International Energy Agency.
+The UN Environment Program estimated that the global light-duty vehicle fleet, including passenger cars and light commercial vehicles (e.g., pick-ups and delivery vans), will increase to 2.5 billion vehicles in 2050 (1.5 Billion more than the current vehicle count), given the current growth rate in cars, pick-ups, and delivery vans; but, to keep the global temperature increase to below two °C the world needs to have least 20% (approximately 300 million vehicles) of all road transport vehicles to be electrically driven by 2030″, according to the International Energy Agency.

-Given this background, the Inland Empire is playing a signifciant role EV companies are setting up and expanding their operations in IE.
+Given this background, the Inland Empire plays a significant role in EV companies setting up and expanding their operations in IE.

 MVC iMAKE Innovation Center in Moreno Valley for Students